-Probabilistic embeddings \citep{chun2021pcme,upadhyay2023probvlm,li2023prototype,chun2024pcmepp,baumann2024post,chun2025prolip} offer a more scalable alternative by modeling each instance as a probabilistic distribution, thereby naturally capturing uncertainty in both representation and alignment.
-This family of methods has been extended to large-scale VL models \citep{chun2025prolip,chun2025longprolip}, achieving performance competitive with CLIP \citep{radford2021clip}.
-Nonetheless, the empirical gains from probabilistic modeling remain modest in real-world applications, and their practical utility is still subject to debate.
+Probabilistic embeddings \citep{chun2021pcme,upadhyay2023probvlm,li2023prototype,chun2024pcmepp,baumann2024post,chun2025prolip,chun2025longprolip} offer a more scalable alternative by modeling each instance as a probabilistic distribution, thereby naturally capturing uncertainty in both representation and alignment.
+This family of methods has been extended to large-scale VL models \citep{chun2025prolip,chun2025longprolip}, achieving performance competitive with CLIP.
+However, the empirical gains from probabilistic modeling remain modest in real-world applications, and their practical utility is still subject to debate.

 Despite these directions, the field lacks a unified framework that systematically addresses multiplicity in multimodal training.
-This paper encourages rethinking multimodal training, including architecture, representation space, and training objectives, with the inherent input and matching uncertainties.
+We encourage rethinking multimodal training, including architecture, representation space, and training objectives, with the inherent input and matching uncertainties.